 - Personal identifiable information (contact details, ID numbers, etc.)

 Should such information accidentally be sent to unauthorised individuals, it could be damaging for UCT.
-Microsoft Purview reduces the risk of sensitive information being dispersed to unauthorised individuals and emails can be sent to internal and external recipients and the settings will still apply
+Microsoft Purview reduces the risk of sensitive information being dispersed to unauthorised individuals.
+Emails can be sent to internal and external recipients and the settings will still apply

 You can decide which emails to encrypt and what permissions should apply.
 The Encrypt functionality sits under the Options tab in a new Outlook email message.
-You can decide what encryption option to select from the dropdown menu.
+Select the applicable encryption option from the dropdown menu.

 - Encrypt-Only: the recipient can view, copy, print and forward the email.
 This setting is just a guarantee the email is from you.